 Elizabeth Bradley is the Marriage & Family Therapy Program Administrative Assistant.
 She assists MFT faculty, adjuncts, and students in a variety of educational and administrative tasks.
 Having held positions in Residency Medical Education and Neurosciences, Elizabeth is able to tailor her skills to meet the needs of faculty, adjuncts, and students alike.
 She is a team player and enjoys being a part of the FPU community.
-Elizabeth facilitates procedural relationships with all University departments including the Seminary Deans, Deans Assistants, Admissions, Advancement, Center for Online Learning, Office of Institutional Effectiveness, Information communications, budgetary and reimbursement requests, department meeting agendas and minutes, coordinates course scheduling and faculty appointments, and maintains administrative paperwork for various regulatory agencies.
+Elizabeth facilitates procedural relationships with all University departments including the Seminary Deans, Deans Assistants, Admissions, Advancement, Center for Online Learning, Office of Institutional Effectiveness, Information Technology, and other FPU offices.
+She prepares and distributes department communications, budgetary and reimbursement requests, department meeting agendas and minutes, coordinates course scheduling and faculty appointments, and maintains administrative paperwork for various regulatory agencies.
 She is a strong organizational asset to the administrative underpinnings of the MFT department.